 In cryptography jargon, what you were doing was “encrypting” the message (data) according to a very simple mathematical algorithm.
 Cryptographers refer to this algorithm as a “cipher.”
 To decrypt it, you need the key.
 This is a variable parameter which determines the final output of the cipher.
 Without this parameter, it is impossible to decrypt the cipher.

 If someone wants to read an encrypted message but does not have the key, then they must try to “crack” the cipher.
 When the encryption uses a simple letter substitution cipher, cracking it is easy.
 The encryption can be made more secure, however, by making the mathematical algorithm (the cipher) more complex.

 You could, for example, substitute every third letter of the message with a number corresponding to the letter.

 Modern computer ciphers are very complex algorithms.
 Even with the help of supercomputers, these are very difficult to crack, if not impossible for all practical purposes.
 The crudest way to measure the strength of a cipher is by the complexity of the algorithm used to create it.

 The more complex the algorithm, the harder the cipher is to crack using a brute force attack.
 This very primitive form attack is also known as an exhaustive key search.
 It basically involves trying every combination of numbers possible until the correct key is found.

-As I’m sure we all know, computers perform all calculations using binary numbers: zeros and ones.
+Computers perform all calculations using binary numbers: zeros and ones.
 The complexity of a cipher depends on its key size in bits - the raw number of ones and zeros necessary to express its algorithm, where each zero or one is represented by a single bit.

-This is known as the key length, and also represents the practical feasibility of successfully performing a brute force attack on any given cipher.
+This is known as the key length and also represents the practical feasibility of successfully performing a brute force attack on any given cipher.

 The number of combinations possible (and therefore the difficulty to brute force them) increases exponentially with key size.
 Using the AES cipher (see later):